0vercl0k/result/README.md

 ```c++
 ```

-[C++ 20](https://en.wikipedia.org/wiki/C%2B%2B20) is upon us and the language still doesn't offer a bullet-proof, standardized way to have a function return errors / values.
+[C++ 20](https://en.wikipedia.org/wiki/C%2B%2B20) is upon us and the language still doesn't offer a bullet-proof, standardized way to have a function return errors / values (I don't like exceptions).
 It feels the language has now every pieces required to implement such a type without too much pain and offering good enough guarantees.

 The best mechanism I could find was `Rust`'s [std::result].